One-year International MBA (Master of Business Administration)

-The one-year EMSF is an intensive program delivered in a flexible format.
-It includes ten courses conducted as intensive modules taught on evenings and weekends in order to accomodate the constraints of working professionals.
-Each course consists of over 36 contact hours of face-to-face lectures.
+It follows a modular model.
+It includes ten courses, each taught over one month, with classroom time being on evenings and weekends in order to accommodate the constraints of working professionals.
+Each course consists of:

 One course is conducted every month (except August and September) over a ten-day period, according to the following schedule format.